Frequently Asked Questions

 Is Cub Scouts family friendly?

 Yes.
-Our program isn’t just for the boys – it’s for the whole family!
+Pack 315 is an inclusive family scouting program for boys & girls in K-5th grades.
 Scouting includes everyone, and we encourage families to be active in our program together.

 How is Cub Scouts different from Boy Scouts/ Scouts BSA?

-Cub Scouts is for kids who are in fifth grade or lower (typically age 5-10), while Boy Scouts is for youth who are in sixth grade or higher (typically age 11-18).
+Cub Scouts is for kids who are in fifth grade or lower (typically age 5-10), while Scouts BSA is for youth who are in sixth grade or higher (typically age 11-18).

-Additionally, Cub Scout Packs are led mainly through parent involvement, whereas BSA Troops are often scout led.
+Additionally, Cub Scout Packs are led and run through parent involvement, whereas BSA Troops are led by the Scouts with adult leader support.

 Cub Scouting is for children in kindergarten through fifth grades, or 5 to 10 years of age.
-Children who are older than 10, or who have completed the fifth grade, can no longer join Cub Scouting, but they may be eligible to join the Boy Scouting or Venturing program depending on their age and grade level.
+Children who are older than 10, or who have completed the fifth grade, can no longer join Cub Scouting, but they may be eligible to join the Scouts BSA, Explorer, Sea Scouts or Venturing programs depending on their age and interests.

 What are the Safety / Youth Protection regulations in place?